 However you access the dashboard, the native insights contained within Instagram provides a wealth of information that you can utilize to optimize your strategy and boost your engagement.
 You can track profile visits, Website clicks (Instagram allows you to link to one URL within your profile), or even Calls!
 Furthermore, you can measure engagement based on the usual criteria, but break down engagement by the hour.

-You can even track the success of your Instagram Stories, thereby leaving you even fewer excuses not to take advantage of this platform for all of your business building needs.
+You can even track the success of your Instagram Stories [Link to Stories article by Flanders], thereby leaving you even fewer excuses not to take advantage of this platform for all of your business building needs.

 Cultivate Your Presence and Boost Engagement